-Pregnancy can interfere with quality sleep in numerous ways, particularly towards the second and third trimester.
+Pregnancy can interfere with quality sleep in numerous ways, particularly towards the second and third trimesters.
 As women’s bodies work to protect and nurture the developing baby, increased heart rate and shortness of breath can make it more difficult to relax when lying down and subsequently falling asleep.

-Alleviating Anxiety and Stress
+Alleviate Anxiety and Stress

 For first-time mothers especially, the fear of the unknown, increased hormone production, worrying about the baby’s health, and the anticipation of motherhood can cause anxiety and stress levels to rise.

 Many pregnant women have reported that weighted blankets help to alleviate these feelings, and this is no coincidence.
 The science behind it comes from something called Deep Pressure Stimulation (DPS) Therapy.